What is Content Repurposing?

 Content repurposing is taking one piece of content and adapting it into multiple formats for distribution across different platforms and channels.

 A single blog post can become a LinkedIn carousel, an Instagram Reel script, a podcast talking point, an email newsletter section, and a Twitter thread.
 Same core ideas, different packaging.
-The goal isn’t to duplicate — it’s to reach people where they actually consume content.
+The goal isn’t to duplicate.
+It’s to reach people where they actually consume content.

 Most teams create far less content than they could because they start from scratch every time.
 HubSpot found that 60% of marketers repurpose content 2-5 times, and those who do report higher ROI than those who create only original pieces.